cameraui/docs/recording/browsing.md

 # Browsing & filters

 The **Recordings** view is where you find past events across your cameras.
-Each event shows a thumbnail and what was detected, newest first.
+Each event shows a thumbnail and what was detected, ordered by when something last happened in it.
+An event that runs on for hours shows while it runs, with the picture of its newest span on the card.
 Related events across cameras can also appear as an **episode** card.
 A recording that belongs to one shows an **Open episode** button.
 See [Episodes](/detection/episodes).

 When the list says recordings are unavailable, the NVR plugin is not running.
 It fills itself once the plugin answers again.